-To ensure that you are keeping up with the ever changing horticulture knowledge base through continuing education, updates on your contact info and the status as a Virginia Certified Horticulturist is a renewal contract between you and the VNLA.
+To ensure you keep up with ever-changing horticulture knowledge through continuing education, to ensure you provide the VNLA with updates to your contact information and your status as a Virginia Certified Horticulturist is a renewal contract between you and the VNLA.

 2. Why do I need to be a VNLA member to to be a Virginia Certified Horticulturist?

-Certification is a membership benefit, thus you need to be working for a VNLA member or be a member yourself.
+Certification is a VNLA member benefit.
+You need to work for a VNLA member company or be a member yourself.

 3. What do I need to do to re-certify?

-Complete 30 CEU's over the 3 year period from the year you took the test, or 3 years from your last re-certification.
-You should report your CEU's each year.
-Your expiration date is listed on your VCH Certificate.
-VNLA is your state organization and "owns" the certification program and the VNLA is paid for the testing and manuals.
-CVNLA and NVNLA are your local /regional organizations - separate organization from VNLA.
-To help members (of both organizations) pass the test - local or regional associations offer review classes at their expense.
+Complete 30 CEUs over the three-year period from the year you take the test, or three years from your last re-certification.
+You must report your CEUs each year.
+Your VCH expiration date is listed on your VCH certificate.
+VNLA is your state organization and “owns” the certification program and the VNLA is paid for the testing and manuals.
+CVNLA and NVNLA are local /regional organizations, separate from VNLA.
+To help members (of both organizations) prepare for the exam, local or regional associations offer review classes at their expense.
 They have to pay instructors, find classroom space, maintain materials, supply their own computers and plant slides and often get guest speakers.
-This is a member benefit so a member gets the benefit of lower fees - usually paying for itself just for this single use.
+This is a member benefit so a member gets the benefit of lower fees – usually paying for itself just for this single use.
 As a member you would be able to take advantage of lower member rates at all meetings, conferences etc. Some are available ONLY to members.

 Virginia Certified Horticulturist CEU Report Form